itspriddle/josh.fail/_posts/2017/2017-02-28-the-time-i-ran-rm-rf.md

 rm -rf /var/customers/GROUP_ID/ACCOUNT_ID
 ```

-I'm sure you already see where this is going :smile:
+I'm sure you already see where this is going 😀

 The list I had accidentally contained a line of spaces, eg: